Quick Summary

 Bottom Line: A-CSM gives you structured learning and community.
 PSM II tests your knowledge but costs less long-term.

-Choose based on how you learn best, not just price.
+Choose based on your local job market opportunities and how you learn best, not just price.

-- You learn best in structured, interactive environments
+- You learn best in a structured, interactive environment

-- You value ongoing professional community and resources
+- You value on-going professional community & resources

-- You’re planning to stay in North American markets
+- You’re planning to stay in the North American markets

-- You want the clear pathway to CSP-SM
+- You want a clear path to obtaining the CSP-SM certification

-- Your employer will pay for training and renewals
+- Your employer will pay for training & renewals

-- You have less than 12 months of real Scrum Master experience
+You have less than 12 months of real Scrum Master experience, or if your current role doesn’t present advanced challenges yet.

 Alternative paths:

-Let’s break down what the A-CSM actually costs over time.
+Let’s break down what the A-CSM actually costs over time so you’re not hit with hidden surprises.

 - 14-16 hours of live instruction